kay-af/eye-dropper/README.md

 ## Known bug(s)

-**YUV 420** to **RGB** conversion sometimes give incorrect color information. **Camera support** for flutter is limited and an unknown bug in it might be causing this problem.
+**YUV 420** to **RGB** conversion sometimes give incorrect color information from rear camera. **Camera support** for flutter is limited and an unknown bug in it might be causing this problem.
 Switch camera or re-launch the app if you encounter this bug.
 The picked color might not be perfect at the moment and I will be working to fix it in future (Hoping to reimplement using some new camera API release for flutter).

 ## Testing

-This app is currently tested on my **Vivo V5 Pro** android phone.
+This app is currently tested on my **Vivo Z1 Pro** android phone.

 ## Credits